 From the Dam, we move to Singel to the old spinning house (Het Spinhuis).
 It was founded in 1597 as a penitentiary for “troubled” women.

-Today, it’s a popular hotel but back then, it was a place where convicted women were kept and forced to sew garments.
+What today is a popular hotel used to be a place where convicted women were kept and forced to sew garments.

-The most famous story surrounding this place is the story between the priest and a young girl, who were not able to see each other after falling in love.
+The most famous story about this place is the story of the priest and a young girl, who could not see each other after falling in love.

-It is said that one of the hotel rooms is haunted by the priest’s ghost.
-Even staff members are spooked by this and refuse to enter it. 😟
+It is said that one of the hotel rooms is haunted by the priest’s ghost, and even staff members refuse to enter it. 😟

 The ghost of Black Matthew